 Getting from Zagreb to Plitvice Lakes is simple, and should definitely be the next stop on your Croatia itinerary if you plan to continue south to the islands.
 There are daily buses available that can take you to the national park, or you can make the easy two-hour-drive yourself.

-I would highly recommend renting a car when visiting Croatia and doing your own Croatia road trip as it truly is the best way to explore the country.
+I would highly recommend renting a car when visiting Croatia and doing your own road trip through Croatia as it truly is the best way to explore the country.

 If you do opt to take a bus from Zagreb to Plitvice Lakes, be sure to check the updated departure times on this website.